 Having said that, the benefits of the external filter are the following:

 - The filtered water is sprayed back into the surface of the water.
 This agitates the surface of the water, giving way to oxygenation.
-Because of this, the fish is supplied with good amount of oxygen.
+Because of this, the fish is supplied with a good amount of oxygen.
 Spraying the water back into the tank also reduces the chance of evaporation.

 - Because this filter is placed externally, it doesn’t block the view of the fish swimming inside the tank.
 It can be placed on the side so that you and your guests can fully see the beauty of the marine creatures that you put there.

 Now that you’ve seen the reviews for the best filter for 20 gallon aquarium, you can now proceed to purchase the one that will suit your specific needs.
 Always remember, though, that not all of the filters mentioned here have the same performance.
-Although they were designed to perform a specific task, their performance in actual situation varies a lot.
+Although they were designed to perform a specific task, their performance in actual situations varies a lot.
 Finally, before installing and using the filters, make sure that you read and understand the instructions in order to prevent experiencing any adverse situations that could affect the living conditions of the fish inside your aquarium.